Copyright © Rogue Amoeba Software, Inc. All rights reserved.

-It's not possible to send audio directly from an iOS device to multiple outputs.
-Instead, we'll use a two-step process.
+To send from iOS to all types of AirPlay devices, we'll use a two-step process.
 First, we'll send audio from iOS to a Mac running Airfoil Satellite.
 Second, once the audio reaches the Mac, Airfoil on the same machine will pick it up and send it out to multiple speakers.

 Above, audio flows from the iOS device to the computer running via Airfoil Satellite.
 Airfoil Satellite is then captured by Airfoil and the audio is passed on to multiple outputs.